telerik/xaml-docs/controls/radcallout/overview.md

 * __Animations__: As a Popup, the control supports different animations for its appearance.
 Read more about this in the [Animations]({%slug radcallout-features-animations%}) help article in our documentation.

 * __Customizable layout__: The visual appearance of the control can be fully customized.
-The control provides several build-in forms for its body and arrow.
-Other than that, you can create your form by applying custom geometry to the control.
+The control provides several built-in forms for its body and arrow.
+Other than that, you can create your form by applying a custom geometry to the control.

 * __Integration in other controls__: RadCallout can be easily integrated into with other controls.
 For example, maps, charts, tooltips, etc.